 Foil is here to help!
 First, wipe off the grill with an old piece of cloth, making sure that it’s dry.
 Next, take two sheets of aluminum foil and cover the top of the grates.
 Now, turn the heat all the way up and let it go for 15–20 minutes.

-When the timer’s gone off, remove the foil and the grime underneath will have dried out and burned up, so it can be easily removed with your rag.
-Better yet, take some foil and crumple into a ball.
-You can use it scrub the grates while they’re still hot, getting them even cleaner.
+When the timer’s gone off, remove the foil, and the grime underneath will have dried out and burned up, so it can be easily removed with your rag.
+Better yet, take some foil and crumple it into a ball.
+You can use it to scrub the grates while they’re still hot, getting them even cleaner.

 Tip 3: Keep it simple